jupyterlab/jupyterlab/README.md

 pip install jupyterlab
 ```

 If installing using `pip install --user`, you must add the user-level `bin` directory to your `PATH` environment variable in order to launch `jupyter lab`.
-If you are using a Unix derivative (FreeBSD, GNU / Linux, OS X), you can achieve this by using `export PATH="$HOME/.local/bin:$PATH"` command.
+If you are using a Unix derivative (e.g., FreeBSD, GNU/Linux, macOS), you can do this by running `export PATH="$HOME/.local/bin:$PATH"`.
+If you are using a macOS version that comes with Python 2, run `pip3` instead of `pip`.

 #### Installing with Previous Versions of Jupyter Notebook